Saibot2012/long-exposure-fusion/README.md

 ## Demo

-Now that you've installed everything, let's try running the main script, with all flags enabled, on the demo video.
+Now that you've installed everything, let's try running the main script, with all flags enabled, on the demo video:
-Don't worry, if you've missed any installs, working intermediate results are cached under `.cache/`.
 ```bash
 source venv/bin/activate
 python long_exposure_fusion.py demo/lake.mp4 -m demo/lake.yaml -o demo/output --align --interpolate 2
 ```
+In case you've missed installs or encounter errors, intermediate results you've achieved are cached under `.cache/`.
+At any time, you may add the parameter `--clear-cache` to this script to start from scratch.

-You should see:
+After running the command above, you should see:
 - FFMPEG decode the input video `demo/lake.mp4`
 - LightGlue align and crop all frames to reference frame 0
 - RIFE interpolate frames to double the framerate